-A Master of Laws (LLM) is a postgraduate degree designed to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
-Specially designed for law and non-law graduates who want to gain a Master’s qualification in law, this course focuses specifically on developing an in-depth knowledge of Corporate Governance in Practice.
-If you are interested in developing your skillset to enhance your understanding of how the mechanisms, relations and process of corporations impact how they function and operate, then this course is a great way to boost your experience and give you the tools to achieve your career ambitions.
+A Master of Laws (LLM) in Corporate Governance is a postgraduate degree designed for law and non-law graduates to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
+This course focuses specifically on developing an in-depth knowledge of Corporate Governance in Practice and can open up pathways to careers in compliance, law, international relations, management and more.
+If you are interested in developing your understanding of how mechanisms, relations and process of corporations impact how they function and operate, then this course is a great way to boost your experience and give you the tools to achieve your career ambitions.

 If you’re looking for a more flexible approach to your studies, why not consider our online study option?